vdozer/VISC/README.md

 <img src="visc.png" alt="logo" width="150px" height="150px"/>

 **Valentin's I3 Shell Script**
-**Valentin's I3 Shell Script** made for beginners and for people who don't want to spend the rest of eternity configuring their system.
+Made for beginners and for people who don't want to spend the rest of eternity configuring their system.
+Currently supports Arch and Debian/Debian-based distributions.
-If the website is down just download `visc.sh`.
+**If the website is down just clone the repository and run `visc.sh`.**

 ### Full Tutorial: [vozer.xyz/visc](https://vozer.xyz/visc)